toextendmylimits/Meta_Coding/memorize-list-16062024.md

 | 270.
 Closest Binary Search Tree Value | Difficult.
 Just memorize the code
 | 1539.
 Kth Missing Positive Number | Just memorize the code
 | 282.
 Expression Add Operators | Difficult, just memorize the code
+| 958.
+Check Completeness of a Binary Tree | A little tricky, check None if current is not None, memorize code